War Studies Program

 The Hertog War Studies Program is an intensive two-week program run by the Institute for the Study of War in Washington DC.
 The program aims to educate advanced undergraduate students about the theory, practice, organization, and control of war and military forces.
 Over the course of two weeks, students will learn from and interact with distinguished senior leaders in the national security and military communities.
 Students will gain a deeper understanding of specific topics in military history and their intersection with modern warfare and policy.
 Opportunities to learn about military history in a hands-on environment include participating in a battlefield staff-ride to Gettysburg to explore the relationships between terrain, timing, and decision-making in war.
 Previous editions of the Hertog War Studies Program have featured topics including the insurgencies in Afghanistan and Iraq, and the ongoing threat of the Islamic State of Iraq and al-Sham in Syria and Iraq.

 All students will receive a stipend of $1,500 in addition to housing, meals, and subsidized transportation to and within Washington, DC.
-Applications for the summer 2017 program will be available in late 2016.
-Notification of successful applicants will occur in late March.

 Faculty & Speakers

 Frederick W. Kagan, author of the 2007 report “Choosing Victory: A Plan for Success in Iraq,” is one of the intellectual architects of the successful “surge” strategy in Iraq.
 He is the director of AEI’s Critical Threats Project and a former professor of military history at the U.S. Military Academy at West Point.
 His books range from Lessons for a Long War (AEI Press, 2010), co-authored with Thomas Donnelly, to the End of the Old Order: Napoleon and Europe, 1801-1805 (Da Capo, 2006).
 He holds a Ph.D. from Yale University in Russian and Soviet military history.